How many Disney castles are there, and what makes each unique?

 Easily the most iconic Disney Castle, this staple of Magic Kingdom is significantly larger than its Sleeping Beauty predecessor at Disneyland.
 Despite being much larger than Sleeping Beauty Castle, Cinderella Castle still uses forced perspective to appear even larger.

-Over the years, Cinderella Castle has seen several makeovers, some temporary and some longer-lasting.
-Iconic makeovers include the 25th anniversary birthday cake design, the Stitch TPing incident, and, of course, our current 50th anniversary design.
+Over the years, Cinderella Castle has seen several temporary and longer-lasting makeovers.
+Iconic makeovers include the 25th-anniversary birthday cake design, the Stitch TPing incident, and the 50th anniversary design.

 Fast Facts about Cinderella Castle at Walt Disney World Resort

 - 🏰 Inspired by: Neuschwanstein Castle in Bavaria